spotify/HubFramework/documentation/setup-guide.md

 The recommendation is to start with as many defaults as you can, and then pick and choose what to customize after you’re set up.

-## Creating a HUBManager instance
+## Creating a `HUBManager` instance

 Each application using the Hub Framework will have one instance of the `HUBManager` class, which manages an instance of the framework.
 It’s recommended that you create this object early in your application’s lifecycle and keep it somewhere accessible - for example in your `AppDelegate`.

 In order to create a `HUBManager` instance, you need to supply implementations of the following 2 protocols:

-- `HUBComponentLayoutManager`: Will calculate margins and other layout attributes for components based on their layout traits.
+- `HUBComponentLayoutManager`: For calculating margins and other layout attributes for components based on their layout traits.
-- `HUBComponentFallbackHandler`: Will provide fallback information in case a component model’s component couldn’t be resolved by the framework.
+- `HUBComponentFallbackHandler`: For providing fallback information in case a component model’s component couldn’t be resolved by the framework.

 For an example of how to set up the above, see the [demo app](https://ghe.spotify.net/iOS/HubFramework/tree/master/demo) which contains implementations of both of these protocols.
 Also refer to their individual protocol documentation for more information about their required APIs.